What Is a Project Brief? and How Do You Use It in Software Development?

 What does this mean exactly?
 For developers that are establishing a software quality management system, they can use the ISO/IEC/IEEE 90003:2018 standard as a point of reference.
 This will make sure that the quality management system in their software application meets both customer and applicable statutory and regulatory requirements.

-While these two ISO standards both relate to the field of systems and software engineering, there is a difference between the two.
+While these two ISO standards both relate to the field of system and software engineering, there is a difference between them.
 The ISO/IEC 12207 standard establishes the software life cycle processes within an organization or project, while the ISO/IEC/IEEE 15288:2015 standard establishes the life cycle processes for human-made systems.

-This is an important distinction to make, as it is possible for a system to be in place without a software component, and vice versa.
-However, these days, it is common for systems to have one or more software components; hence, why the two ISO standards are here under the same section.
+This is an important distinction to make, as it is possible for a system to be in place without a software component and vice versa.
+However, these days, it is common for systems to have one or more software components, which is why the two ISO standards are here under the same section.

 The standard helps stakeholders define the measurement activities that they will conduct to determine what measurement information is required, how to apply the measurement and static analysis results, and how to decide if the analysis results are valid.

-The standard also recognized that different measurement processes might be required to accommodate for different software engineering scenarios, by guaranteeing that the processes themselves are adaptable, tailored, and flexible.
-A common example of a software metric is coding standards, such as the number of lines in the source code.
+The standard also recognized that different measurement processes might be required to accommodate different software engineering scenarios by guaranteeing that all the processes themselves are adaptable, tailored, and flexible.
+A common example of a software metric is coding practices and standards, such as the number of lines in the source code.

 Previous forms of functional size measuring involved counting the lines of code in a software’s codebase, but since then, the method has evolved to consider factors outside of the number of lines of code, such as Use Case-based software sizing, which involves counting the number and characteristics of use cases found in a software application.

-Whether you are outsourcing software engineering to a third party, or establishing an in-house team, you need to make sure that your software application is compliant with all relevant global, regional, and industry-specific standards.
+Whether you are developing software with an in-house team or outsourcing software engineering needs to a third party, you still need to make sure that your applications is compliant with all relevant global, regional, and industry-specific standards.

-To achieve this goal, the best approach is to have a compliance expert on hand.
-In collaboration with the development team, they can review the technological and business requirements of the project.
+The best approach is to have a compliance expert or consultant on hand to give advice or guidance.
+You can also outsource to a software development team that is fully certified in international standards and regulations.
+In collaboration with the outsourced team, they can review the technological and business requirements of the project.
 They can also make sure those requirements align with all relevant internal and external regulatory and licensing requirements, as set by global, regional, and industry standards.

 What’s more, a compliance expert, when brought in to support a DevOps software engineering environment, can help consult the development team early on in the process.
 This way, compliance will be at the forefront of each team member’s mind, and they will know what to do to make sure that their contribution to the project meets all requirements.

-Software engineering standards are an effective way to ensure that all software products meet the highest software quality standards.
-Regardless of where the software is released, the target audience, and the industry that the software is made for.
+In a nutshell, software development standards are an effective way or more like a must to ensure all software products are created to meet the highest quality standards.
+Regardless of where the products are released, the target audience, and the industry the software is made for.

 In saying this, it is the responsibility of the software engineering team to make sure that, as much as possible, the products they design, develop, and release comply with all relevant global, regional, and industry-specific coding standards.

-By doing so, this means the development team will be more likely to release good software.
-They will also have the quality assurance that their products are meeting customer expectations and delivering a positive user experience.
+By doing so, the development team will be more likely to release good software.
+They will also have quality assurance that their products meet customer expectations and deliver a positive user experience.

 Furthermore, compliance helps boost the professional image of the company releasing the software application, resulting in the potential for greater brand recognition and higher customer satisfaction rates.